-The Chilean Government enacted in 2014 and again in 2015 a reform to the tax and other assessment regimes to which the Issuer is subject in order to finance greater expenditure in education.
+The Chilean Government enacted in 2014 and again in 2016 a reform to the tax and other assessment regimes to which the Issuer is subject in order to finance greater expenditure in education.
 The most important changes approved were:

 - A corporation such as Banco Santander Chile with a majority of shareholders that are incorporated entities is obliged to adhere to the sistema integrado parcial (SIP or partially integrated tax system).
-The statutory tax rate will rise to 25.5% in 2016 and 27% in 2017 and onward, with personal taxes paid on a dividend basis, therefore retaining some benefits for shareholders of companies that reinvest profits. - 2.
+The statutory tax rate rose to 25.5% in 2017 and will rise to 27% in 2018 and onward, with personal taxes paid on a dividend basis, therefore retaining some benefits for shareholders of companies that reinvest profits. - 2.
 The Taxable Profits Fund (FUT), a mechanism that gives shareholders tax exemptions on reinvested profits, will be eliminated in fiscal 2018. - 3.
-Decree-Law 600, which gives foreign investors certain tax and other guarantees, will be replaced by a new law, yet to be designed. - 4.
+Decree-Law 600, which gives foreign investors certain tax and other guarantees, was replaced by Law No. 20,848 of June 25, 2015, which introduced a new foreign investment regime called the Direct Foreign Investment. - 4.
 The maximum personal income tax rate will be reduced from 40% to 35%, starting in 2018. - 5.
-An increase in stamp tax from 0.40% to 0.8% in 2016. - 6.
-Lowering of VAT exemption for construction of houses up to 2,000 UF to 225 UF per dwelling. - 7.
+An increase in stamp tax from 0.4% to 0.8% in 2016. - 6.
+VAT exemption of 225 UF per dwelling was lowered for houses of a construction value up to 2,000 UF. - 7.
 Charge VAT tax on real estate transactions beginning in 2016.
 VAT tax is 19% in Chile. - 8.
-Extension of certain tax benefits and simplified accounting for companies with annual sales lower than 50,000 UF. - 9.
-Withholding tax on dividends paid to ADR holders remains unchanged at 35% with the statutory corporate tax rate paid by the company still available as credit to the withholding tax.
+Extension of certain tax benefits and simplified accounting for companies with annual earnings up to 50,000 UF. - 9.
+Under SIP, withholding tax on dividends paid to ADR holders remains unchanged at 35% with the statutory corporate tax rate paid by the company still available as credit to the withholding tax, provided that ADR holders are domiciled in a country with a signed and in force treaty to avoid double taxation with Chile.
+For other foreign investors, starting in 2018, the effective rate will be 44.45% on distributed income because the corporate tax credit is limited to 65% of the tax paid by any company.

+In general, these reforms may have an adverse effect on the growth rate of mortgage loans and could slow down the rate of economic growth if tax receipts are not spent efficiently or for their intended purposes.
 The Issuer cannot predict at this time if these reforms will have a material impact on its business or clients or if further tax reforms will be implemented in the future.
 Banco Santander Chile's effective corporate tax rate should rise in the future, which may have an adverse impact on the Issuer's results of operations.
-This may have an adverse effect on the growth rate of mortgage loans and could slow down the rate of economic growth if tax receipts are not spent efficiently or for their intended purposes.
+Please see "Item 10-Additional information-E. Taxation" for more information regarding the impacts of this tax reform on ADR holders in the Issuer's 2016 IFRS Annual Report.